 If you’re looking for a large cat to cuddle with, the Ragdoll cat is the ideal breed.
 They love collapsing into the arms of their family.

 In the 1960s, they were developed in California as one of the largest domestic cat breeds.
 These friendly, cuddly, smart cats are typically great with children and other animals in the home.
 They can weigh up to 20 pounds—both male and female!

 The name probably gave it away with this cat breed—Siberian cats hail from Siberia.
 Their history dates back to 1000 A.D.

 These powerful, intelligent cats are known to be “problem solvers.”
 A doorknob in the way?
 They’ll figure out how to get it open.
 Hidden snacks in the jar?
 They won’t be able to keep their paws off it until it’s open.
 That’s why training them with a hidden self-cleaning litter box would be a breeze.
-These clever cats would have no problem finding their way inside a litter box credenza.
+These clever cats would have no problem finding their way inside all the different nooks and cranies.

 Siberian cats are known for being playful as well as intelligent and like to be around people.
 Males can weigh up to 20 pounds, with females being slightly lighter.

-Scottish Fold cats hail from Scotland and all cats of this breed can be traced back to one particular cat: Susie.
+Scottish Fold cats hail from Scotland and all members of this large cat breed can be traced back to one particular cat: Susie.
 She was a barn cat that happened to have flat ears, and gave birth to kittens that also developed the folded ears.
 This birth defect made Scottish Folds one of the most popular breeds in America and Europe.